otrv4/otrv4/otrv4.md

 #### Renewing a Profile

-If a renewed profile is not published and if the only publicly available profile is expired, then this puts the user's participation deniability at risk.
+If a renewed profile is not published and if the only publicly available profile is expired, this puts the user's participation deniability at risk.

 Before the profile expires, the user must publish an updated profile with a new expiration date.
-The user establishes the frequency of expiration.
+The client establishes the frequency of expiration - this can be configurable.
+A recommended value is two weeks.

 #### User Profile Data Type